 In addition to celebrating these historic victories, Diwali is a time to welcome the goddess Lakshmi into the home.
 Lakshmi is the goddess of prosperity, abundance and well-being, and part of Diwali is dedicated to worshipping her and receiving her blessings for the coming year.

 In the West, Diwali lands on a different date each year because it's based on the lunar calendar.
 In India, the holiday always falls on the 15th of Kartik, the first month of the Hindu lunar calendar.
 The date corresponds with the first new moon of the lunar New Year, a normally dark night that's filled with light as the world celebrates Diwali.

 A Month of Frenzy, Food and Family

-While Diwali itself is a five-day celebration — the third day, Oct.
-27 in 2019, is the climax — the anticipation and run-up to Diwali can last a full month.
+While Diwali itself is a five-day celebration — the third day is the climax — the anticipation and run-up to Diwali can last a full month.
 In that way, it's not unlike the month(s)-long countdown to Christmas.

 Suhag Shukla, executive director of the Hindu American Foundation, grew up in the United States and remembers the mixture of excitement and dread that accompanied every Diwali season.

 "There's a frenzy that leads up to Diwali," says Shukla, who as a kid wasn't a fan of the pre-Diwali traditional of cleaning the house from top to bottom to welcome Lakshmi.
 And while she adored all of the special Diwali snacks and sweets, she didn't understand why the family had to start cooking weeks before the holiday began.

 But Shukla will never forget the pride her parents felt in preserving the culinary and cultural traditions of their home state of Gujarat, or the warm feelings of family and community when Diwali finally arrived.